Residence Life. Make Yourself At Home.

 What is the source of concern?
 Are you not getting along with your roommate?
 After you have consulted your RA and met to mediate the situation with your roommate?
 If so, your RA will guide you to the next steps and direct you to the Office of Residence Life and Housing.

-Note: There is a room freeze the first few weeks of school and the last two weeks of the semester.
+Note: There is a room freeze for the first two weeks of school and the last two weeks of the semester.
 Residents may not move until after the room freeze.

 Only Juniors, Seniors, and Faculty may have their cars on campus.
 As you see, there are limited numbers of parking spaces around.
 Please be respectful and only park in your designated area.
 Check out Public Safety’s site for more information.
 Public Safety